MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 ## Learning Objectives

 - Learn about primitives
+- Learn about conditionals
-- Learn and apply conditionals
+- Learn about variables and scoping
-- Learn and apply functions
+- Learn about functions
-- Write your first app
+- Learn about operators

 ### Primitives